lucasgrmariano/corsair/corsair/cisco/prime/README.md

 * Prime 3.4
 * API v4

 Actually, it works internally with JSON responses, so, if you need to receive XML responses, this code must be modified.
+This version only supports `/data` endpoint, so any `/op/` resources will not work, for instance.

 ### Basic Usage